input-output-hk/mastering-cardano/README.md

 ## Style

-Please refer to the [IOG Style Guide](https://docs.google.com/document/d/1atyPDfwyGJpbZzTHKlQX4NFygaUiuRMMOhC3e1W99sk/edit) for guidance on our writing style.
+For Input | Output colleagues, please refer to the [IO Style Guide](https://docs.google.com/document/d/1atyPDfwyGJpbZzTHKlQX4NFygaUiuRMMOhC3e1W99sk/edit) for guidance on our writing style.